Skip to product information

 Review

-The sound was so intense that it did not have to be heard.
-In Japanese, "Sonoki" is written in kanji (Chinese characters).
-This means "spread of sound" or "resonance," and the acoustic "acoustic" also uses this character.
-It also contains the meaning of "fame," and Suntory's masterpiece whisky "Hibiki" uses the same kanji.
-Since I like the sweetness with the rich aroma of Suntory, I was taken first by the logo "Hibiki" engraved on the top right of the machine.
+The sound had such a strong aura that it didn't have to go out of your way to listen to it.
+In Japanese, "Hibiki" is written as "Hibiki" in kanji.
+This means "spreading of sound" or "resonance," and this character is used for the acoustic "hibiki".
+It also includes the meaning of "fame," and Suntory's masterpiece whiskey "Hibiki" uses the same kanji.
+I like the sweetness with the rich aroma unique to Suntory, so I was first captivated by the logo "Hibiki" engraved in the top right corner of this machine.

-In fact, AMP-5522 differs in dimensions from conventional Bakoon products.
-In the Bakoon lineup, not only small power amplifiers, but also large power models have been introduced, mainly small power models.
-However, as the layers of audio enthusiasts gradually became thicker and the interest of high-end users was attracted, the large output model was also attracting attention.
-It can be said that this machine appeared in the flow is a timely deployment.
-Personally, I think the combination of Bakoon and Wilson Audio is great, and the matching with The WATT/Puppy that actually appeared recently was phenomenal.
-Considering that there are many fans of Wilson Audio in Japan, it is good to take this opportunity to focus on this machine.
+In fact, the AMP-5522 is on a different level than traditional Bakoon products.
+Bakoon's lineup included not only small output amplifiers but also high output models, but up until now, small output models have been mainly introduced.
+However, as the audience gradually grew in audio enthusiasts and attracted the attention of high-end users, the high-powered models were also gaining attention.
+The fact that this machine appeared amidst this trend is truly a timely development.
+Personally, I think the combination of Bakoon and Wilson Audio is great, and the match with the recent release of The WATT/Puppy was incredible.
+Considering that there are many fans of Wilson Audio in Japan, it would be a good idea to take this opportunity to take a look at this machine.

-Here I would like to talk about the meaning of the word "sound."
-This is an extension of the SATRI (Satri) circuit, which can be regarded as the latest amplification technology.
-The "reverberation" circuit is based on the conventional SATRI amplification stage, which removes the buffer circuit installed in it and pursues a simpler and higher speed design.
-This technology had already reached the second generation, and four years were spent developing it.
-In the meantime, several smaller models have been continuously released, all of which were created in the development process of the "sound" circuit.
-Finally, the "resonance" technique was fully blossomed in this machine.
-In addition, one IC is inserted into the "sounding" circuit per channel.
+Here I would like to touch on the meaning of the word "resonating."
+This is a concept that is an extension of the SATRI circuit and can be seen as the latest amplification technology.
+The "Resonator" circuit is based on the conventional SATRI amplification stage, and removes the buffer circuit installed there, pursuing a simpler and higher speed design.
+The technology has already reached its second generation, and four years have been spent developing it.
+During this time, several smaller models have been released continuously, all of which were produced during the development process of "spewing" circuits.
+Finally, the "resonance" technology has blossomed in perfect form on this machine.
+In addition, one IC is inserted into the "Resonator" circuit for each channel.

-Additionally, the input stage is equipped with a buffer circuit called "HBFBC."
-This stands for "HyBrid FET input Buffer Circuit" and is designed as if a large circuit board has been implemented within a small chip.
-It is also noteworthy that two units are used for each channel.
-Furthermore, the power supply of this unit does not follow the conventional linear method, but employs a switching power supply (SMPS).
-In a linear method, a power transformer is inevitably required, leading to unavoidable issues such as heat generation and noise.
-However, the SMPS does not have these disadvantages, and by incorporating a newly designed module, it achieves exceptionally superior sound quality.
+In addition, the input stage is equipped with a buffer circuit called "HBFBC".
+This is an abbreviation for "HyBrid FET input buffer Circuit" and is designed to be mounted on a small chip with a large board.
+It is also worth noting that two channels are used.
+Furthermore, the power supply unit of this unit uses a switching power supply (SMPS) rather than the conventional linear system.
+The linear system inevitably requires a power transformer, causing problems with heat generation and noise.
+However, SMPS does not have these disadvantages, and by installing a newly designed module, it achieves extremely excellent sound quality.

-This unit is the successor to the AMP-5521, which was released in 2015.
-The AMP-5521 had an output of 35W at 8Ω, but the 5522, developed as a high-end model, was considered to need at least 50W.
-However, thanks to the generous application of the latest technology, it has remarkably achieved an output of 70W.
-During the listening session, I connected the Wilson Audio Alexia V, and witnessing how it boldly filled the vast space made me appreciate how meticulously this unit was designed.
-For the source equipment, I used dCS's Elgar Plus and Verdi, auditioning a wide range of CDs and SACDs.
+This is the successor to the AMP-5521 released in 2015.
+The AMP-5521 had a 35W output at 8Ω, but the 5522, which was developed as a high-end model, was thought to require a minimum of 50W.
+However, as a result of generous introduction of the latest technology, we have achieved an output of as much as 70W.
+During this preview, I connected a Wilson Audio Alexia V, and the way it played the vast space with confidence gave me an insight into how carefully designed this unit was.
+The source device was dCS Elgar Plus and Verdi, and listened to a wide range of CDs and SACDs.

-Next, I played "Misty" by Tsuyoshi Yamamoto.
-With a piano trio formation, the skilled Yamamoto's improvisational performance sparkles like jewels.
-The overall sound is transparent, with emphasized details and an exceptional sense of rhythm.
-The double bass line emerges clearly, and the touch of the cymbals spreads gracefully.
-The piano is vibrant while imbuing each note with soul.
-It was a rich musical experience that evoked even the expressions of the performers.
+Next, we played Yamamoto Tsuyoshi's "Misty."
+The piano trio is composed of improvisation by skilled Yamamoto, sparkling like a jewel.
+The overall transparency is clear, the details stand out, and you can feel an outstanding sense of rhythm.
+The double bass lines clearly emerge, and the touch of the cymbals spreads elegantly.
+The piano is gorgeous, but each note has its soul.
+It was an emotional musical experience that even the performances' expressions come to mind.